 Puts something in a container, like a block in a cup

-Looks for things he sees you hide, like a toy under a blanket
+Looks for things they see you hide, like a toy under a blanket

 Is curious and wants to explore

 Drops objects on purpose for others to pick up